pitt-crc/Slurm-Test-Environment/README.md

 ### Image Tags

 Specific image versions can be used by specifying the desired docker tag.
-Using the sha256 hash as a tag may work but is not recommended as the specified version may be deleted by automated housekeeping.
+Using the sha256 hash as a tag is not recommended.
 Instead, use the `latest` tag for the most recent build, or a tag corresponding to a package release (e.g., `v0.1.0`).

 ## Building an Image Locally